Matthew McConaughey weds Camila Alves in Texas

 McConaughey announced the couple's engagement on December 25, 2011, via his WhoSay web page, where he posted a picture of the couple kissing with the message, "just asked camila to marry me, merry Christmas."

-"Magic Mike," McConaughey's latest film in which he plays a strip club manager, is set to hit theaters on June 29.
+"Magic Mike," McConaughey's latest film in which he plays a strip club manager, is set to hit theatres on June 29.

 (Reporting By Andrea Burzynski; Editing by Bob Tourtellotte and Eric Beech)